 I personally believe that traveling to Haiti from Dominican Republic is a much better option, for 3 reasons:

-For going Haiti from Dominican Republic, you can take one of the daily buses connecting Santo Domingo with either Port au Prince or Cap-Haïtien.
+To reach Haiti from Dominican Republic, you can take one of the daily buses connecting Santo Domingo with either Port au Prince or Cap-Haïtien.

 The company running such trips is called Caribe Tours, and it departs from this terminal.

-The bus departs. between 7am and 8:30am but do confirm the departure time upon booking your tickets.
+The bus departs between 7am and 8:30am but do confirm the departure time upon booking your tickets.

 A one-way ticket costs around 30-35 USD.

 Additionally, you will have to pay 37 USD for exit/border fees.
-This amount is usually paid before boarding into the bus, not when booking your ticket.
+This amount is usually paid before boarding the bus, not when booking your ticket.

 My experience entering and exiting Haiti